-For every physical activity, the body requires energy and the amount depends on the duration and type of activity.
+For every physical activity, the body requires energy, and the amount depends on the duration and type of activity.
 Energy is measured in Calories and is obtained from the body stores or the food we eat.
-Glycogen is the main source of fuel used by the muscles to enable you to undertake both aerobic and anaerobic exercise.
-If you train with low glycogen stores, you will feel constantly tired, training performance will be lower and you will be more prone to injury and illness.
+Glycogen is the primary fuel source used by the muscles to enable you to undertake both aerobic and anaerobic exercise.
+If you train with low glycogen stores, you will feel constantly tired, training performance will be lower, and you will be more prone to injury and illness.

 A calorie (cal) is the amount of heat energy required to raise the temperature of 1g of water 1°C from 14° to 15°C. A kilocalorie (kcal) is the amount of heat required to raise the temperature of 1000g of water 1°C.

 Carefully planned nutrition must provide an energy balance and a nutrient balance.

 Personal energy requirement = basic energy requirements + extra energy requirements

 Basic energy requirements (BER) include your basal metabolic rate (BMR) and daily activities.

 An athlete weighing 60Kg who trains for two hours would require an intake of approximately 2941 Calories (BER + EER = 1921 + 1020)